+I am passionate about creative teaching and never fail to be amazed at what children can achieve.
 I am excited to be part of the learning journey of such wonderfully enthusiastic children.
 I am enjoying working with a small team of Early Years professionals creating a stimulating environment where every child is motivated to learn and happy at school .

 In my spare time I enjoy woodwork and upcycling pretty much anything I can get hold of, and using all sorts of tools to see what I can make.